 Wild Horses Are Considered National Treasures

 The wild horses in the area of the lower Salt River in Arizona are considered by the people of that state, and much of the rest of the United States, to be nothing short of national, historic treasures.
-They are adamant about keeping these horses, who have been free to roam in the Tonto National Forest, safe from harrassment, harm or annihilation.
+They are adamant about keeping these horses, who have been free to roam in the Tonto National Forest, safe from harassment, harm, or annihilation.

-The public, as expected, became vocal and outraged, and turned into the protective voices for the iconic horses, resulting in a 120-day temporary delay of the roundup.
-In December of 2015, the continued pressure caused the Forest Service to completely rescind the impound notice, and as of this date the wild horses are alive and thriving, just as they have for centuries.
+The public, as expected, became vocal and outraged and turned into the protective voices for the iconic horses, resulting in a 120-day temporary delay of the roundup.
+In December 2015, the continued pressure caused the Forest Service to completely rescind the impound notice, and as of this date, the wild horses are alive and thriving, just as they have for centuries.